-Will a hail damage claim affect my insurance premium in 2016?
+Will a hail damage claim affect my insurance premiums in 2016?

 Technically speaking and traditional experience would facilitate that the usual answer is “no”.
 But traditional experience and technical legal language aren’t always accurate.
 I’ll explain more in a moment and it may not be the answer that you’re expecting.
 Let’s begin with traditional experience.Most insurance companies do not raise premiums or deductibles for “individuals” for filing a claim due to hail or wind damage.
 It is considered an Act of God or Nature.
 It is not the same as an auto accident.
 If you think about it, it’s not like you can pick up your house and move it to avoid being hit by hail or hurricane force winds.
 There is a reason why we pay for those insurance premiums year after year- to have coverage when we need it.